Trump takes credit for 'swift and unrelenting' action in speech to Congress

 Trump seemed prepared to double down on his trade war, which experts have warned will raise prices for consumers.

 “Whatever they tariff us, we tariff them.
-Whatever they tax us, we tax them,” Trump was to say.
+Whatever they tax us, we tax them,” Trump said.

-Democrats, many of whom stayed away from Trump's inauguration in January, largely brushed aside calls for boycotts of the speech as they struggle to come up with an effective counter to the president — though several prominent names stayed away.
+Republicans were boisterous as Trump stepped to the lectern in the House, chanting “USA!
+USA!” as the president basked in the cheers.
+The GOP lawmakers were jubilant, having won a trifecta of the White House, Senate and House in the elections.
+However, they face a high-stakes task of delivering on Trump’s agenda as well as avoiding a government shutdown later this month.

+Across the aisle, out-of-power Democrats set the tone early, with most remaining seated without applauding or making eye contact with Trump as he was introduced in the chamber.

 Trump used his speech to address his proposals for fostering peace in Ukraine and the Middle East, where he has unceremoniously upended the policies of the Biden administration in a matter of just weeks.
 On Monday, Trump ordered a freeze to U.S. military assistance to Ukraine, ending years of staunch American support for the country in fending off Russia's invasion.